The following range of microphones can also be supplied with authentic stands, cables and connectors.

 "Overhead" Version

-Used in radio stations for annoncing, recording studios for suspending over an orchestra or boom hung for motion picture sound
+Used in radio stations for announcing, recording studios for suspending over an orchestra or boom hung for motion picture sound

 "Tripod" Version